-However, this open-source PCBA board lacks some electronic components to get t running.
-This post will tell you apart from the equipped components that come with the Raspberry Pi kit, what extra components do you need, and how to get them.
+However, this open-source PCBA lacks some electronic components to get t running.
+This post will tell you apart from the equipped components that come with the Raspberry Pi kit, what extra components you need, and how to get them.

 Introduction: What is a Raspberry Pi?

-To begin with, let?s look into the basics of the Raspberry Pi.
+To begin with, let's look into the basics of the Raspberry Pi.

 It is a computer that is greatly miniaturized, albeit with equivalent computing power.
-From the perspective of electronics, it is a PCBA board mounted with components like RAM, processor, CPU, GPU, Ethernet port, etc.
+From the perspective of electronics, it is a PCBA board mounted with electronic components like RAM, processor, CPU, GPU, Ethernet port, etc.

-It was developed in the United Kingdom by the Raspberry Pi Foundation to promote learning and education about computing among students as well as developing countries.
+It was developed in the United Kingdom by the Raspberry Pi Foundation to promote learning and education about computing among students as well as in developing countries.
 While originally designed along with humanist principles, the technology has steadily expanded to allow for customization and subsequent application in a variety of applications.

-The latest model currently on sale is the Raspberry Pi 4, while the company steadily releases more updates.
+The latest model currently on sale is the Raspberry Pi 4, and the company steadily releases more updates.
 The development of technology continues and will continue to do so well into the foreseeable future.

-To put it differently, it is a miniaturized version of the desktop?s CPU, meaning that everything you would find in the PC Cabinet is present in it, minus the hard disk, optical drive, and a few other components.
+To put it differently, it is a miniaturized version of the desktop's CPU, meaning that everything you would find in the PC Cabinet is present in it, minus the hard disk, optical drive, and a few other components.